maximveksler/awesome-wwdc/README.md

  - [ASCIIwwdc](http://asciiwwdc.com/) – Searchable full-text transcripts of WWDC sessions
  - [WWDC](https://github.com/insidegui/WWDC) – Watch WWDC sessions on your Mac.

+### Swag
+ - [Company Store](https://www.apple.com/companystore/) is open speacial hours during WWDC.
+   - June 7, 12:00 p.m. to 5:30 p.m.
+   - June 8-12, 10:00 a.m. to 5:30 p.m.
+ - There is a mini store in Moscone during the conference, carrying less items but saves you the 1 h trip.

 # Events

 Mingle and talk to as many people as you can, all through the conference.